 The same way a brick-and-mortar business needs local marketing to drive foot traffic, your Shopify store is virtually invisible without all of the online marketing techniques we teach here at Niche Pursuits.

-I’ll talk more about traffic generating strategies later in this post.
+I'll talk more about strategies for generating traffic later in this post.